Frank Stronach

-Frank Stronach CM (born 6 September 1932) is an Austrian and Canadian businessman and politician.
+Frank Stronach CM (born 6 September 1932) is an Austro-Canadian billionaire businessman and politician.

-He is the founder of Magna International, an international automotive parts company based in Aurora, Ontario, Canada, Granite Real Estate, and The Stronach Group.
-With an estimated net worth of $CAD 3.06 billion (as of December 2017), Stronach was ranked by Canadian Business as the 31st Richest Canadian.
+He is the founder of Magna International, an international automotive parts company based in Aurora, Ontario, Canada, Granite Real Estate, and the Stronach Group.
+With an estimated net worth of $C3.06 billion (as of December 2017), Stronach was ranked by Canadian Business as the 31st richest Canadian.

-In 2011, he entered Austrian politics: founding the Stronach Institute to campaign for classical liberalism and against the euro.
+In 2011, he entered Austrian politics, founding the Stronach Institute to campaign for a flat tax and lowering national debt.
 In 2012, he founded the political party Team Stronach for Austria.

+In 2024 he was arrested by Peel Regional Police and charged with 13 offences, including rape, indecent assault on a female, eight counts of sexual assault and one of forcible confinement, involving 10 alleged victims.
+Police allege that the sexual assaults spanned from the 1970s to 2023.
+In October 2024, Magna International conducted its own records review responding to Peel Regional Police.
+His counsel, Brian Greenspan, however, stated that Stronach denied all the accusations in at least 18 pending sexual assault complaints.
+Stronach also faces a civil suit from Jane Boon, who alleges he sexually assaulted her when she was a teenaged co-op student working at Magna in 1986.

 Early life and family

-Of Croatian heritage he was born as Franz Strohsack in Kleinsemmering, Styria, Austria, to working-class parents, Stronach's childhood was marked by the Great Depression and the Second World War.
-At age 14, he left school to apprentice as a tool and die maker.
-In 1954, he arrived in Montreal, Quebec, and later moved to Ontario.
+Stronach was born as Franz Strohsack in Kleinsemmering, Styria, Austria, to working-class parents of Croatian heritage.

-Family